radiantearth/geo-ml-model-catalog/README.md

 associated with a model, and we hope that discussions relating to the GMLMC spec will help guide development of those standards as well.

+## Examples

+Example are currently a work in progress and we hope to have some soon.
+There is a [template file](./examples/template.json) that demonstrates the overall structure and types in the JSON document.

 ## Stability & Versioning

 This specification is a work in progress and should be considered unstable until further notice.
 The specification